Allaye/Allaye/README.md

 ### Hi there thanks for showing up👋, there~ has been <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> ![Visitor Count](https://profile-counter.glitch.me/allaye/count.svg) √î$î†ø®$ to this page
 ## &#x1f4c8; GitHub Stats
-Hello there, you can call me Kola. i am a software development with more focus on Machine Learning, i have always want to develop tools that the community can put into good use.
-Less I forget, I studied computing science�👩‍💻 but knows nothing about computers, i am also a space fanatic (yah i always dream about how it looks at the other side )😜🚀
+Hello there, you can call me Kola. i am a software developer with more focus on Machine Learning, i have always wanted to develop tools that the community can put into good use.
+Less I forget, I studied computing science�👩‍💻 but knows nothing about computers, i am also a Space fanatic (yah i always dream about how it looks from the other side )😜🚀
 <!--
 <p align="center">
 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs?username=Allaye&show_icons=true&locale=en&layout=compact" width="45%" alt="Allaye" />